Singing in a Beer

 "Singing in a Beer" is a song recorded by Canadian country music artist Dallas Smith.
 The track was written by Rocky Block, Casey Brown, and Parker Welling, while it was produced by Joey Moi.
 It is the third single off Smith's self-titled fifth studio album, which was released in October 2023.

 Background and promotion

-The song is sung from the perspective of a male narrator who meets a woman at bar, where they sing and dance to songs that she plays on the bar's digital jukebox.
-The song title is based on the idea of the woman using a Michelob beer as a microphone.
 Smith remarked that he was excited to perform the song live at festivals in the summer.

 Smith previewed the song ahead of its release during an interview with American radio and television personality Bobby Bones on Bones' podcast and interview series, the Bobby Cast.
 He told Bones that he believed in the quality of the song.

 Music video

 Smith released a performance video for "Singing in a Beer" on January 26, 2023.
 He later released a video of an acoustic live performance on May 11, 2023.